 The Poppy Project is a collaborative community art project by the Niagara Falls History Museum in conjunction with Stick'N Needles Guild.

 The Museum needs your help to create a large scale installation of knit and crochet poppies to drape over the exterior of the Museum for Remembrance Day.
 The public is asked to create these poppies at home or at the Museum at regularly scheduled events throughout 2020.

 During the current crisis, would love to see social media posts with you making poppies #nfpoppyproject and tag the Museums.
-Until the museum reopens, please keep your poppies at home.
-We will be developing plans for drop off once the museum is back open.
+See instructions below for safely dropping your poppies off at the Museum.

 Rose’s Fine Yarns is offering 10% off Poppy Project purchases and FREE delivery anywhere in the Niagara Peninsula